sparky8512/starlink-grpc-tools/README.md

 The scripts that use [InfluxDB](https://www.influxdata.com/products/influxdb/) for output require the `influxdb` Python package.
 Information about how to install that can be found at https://github.com/influxdata/influxdb-python.
 Note that this is the (slightly) older version of the InfluxDB client Python module, not the InfluxDB 2.0 client.
 It can still be made to work with an InfluxDB 2.0 server, but doing so requires using `influx v1` [CLI commands](https://docs.influxdata.com/influxdb/v2.0/reference/cli/influx/v1/) on the server to map the 1.x username, password, and database names to their 2.0 equivalents.

+The `dish_obstruction_map.py` script requires the `pypng` Python package.
+Information about how to install that can be found at https://pypng.readthedocs.io/en/latest/png.html#installation-and-overview

 Note that the Python package versions available from various Linux distributions (ie: installed via `apt-get` or similar) tend to run a bit behind those available to install via `pip`.
 While the distro packages should work OK as long as they aren't extremely old, they may not work as well as the later versions.

 ### Generating the gRPC protocol modules

 This step is no longer required, as the grpc scripts can now get the protocol module classes at run time via reflection, but generating the protocol modules will improve script startup time, and it would be a good idea to at least stash away the protoset file emitted by `grpcurl` in case SpaceX ever turns off server reflection in the dish software.
+That being said, it's probably less error prone to use the run time reflection support rather than using the files generated in this step, so use your own judgement as to whether or not to proceed with this.

 The grpc scripts require some generated code to support the specific gRPC protocol messages used.
 These would normally be generated from .proto files that specify those messages, but to date (2020-Dec), SpaceX has not publicly released such files.
 The gRPC service running on the dish appears to have [server reflection](https://github.com/grpc/grpc/blob/master/doc/server-reflection.md) enabled, though. `grpcurl` can use that to extract a protoset file, and the `protoc` compiler can use that to make the necessary generated code:
 ```shell script